HeronErin/rug-clone/README.md

 algorithm being implemented.
 Here `z` is created with a precision of 45.

-Many operations can return incomplete computation values:
+Many operations can return incomplete-computation values:

 * unary operators applied to references, for example `-&int`;
 * binary operators applied to two references, for example